• Home

 Picture

-The second is an entry in the 1841 census for Yorkshire, where there are a John and Charles Morton, clearly listed within the household as having been born in Berwick, and both Hat Makers.
-The problem created by this is who are the remaining members of the household?
+The second issue arises from an entry in the 1841 census for Howden in Yorkshire, where a John and Charles Morton, born in Berwick upon Tweed and both Hat Makers, are listed within the same household.
+What were their relationships to the remaining members of the household?

 A search for baptisms of the two children born in Berwick returned the following results.
-Robert, baptised 1828, the son of John Morton, Hatter and his wife Mary, and John Gibson Morton baptised 1831 to the same couple.
+Robert, baptised 1828, the son of John Morton, Hatter and his wife Mary, and John Gibson Morton, baptised 1831, to the same couple.
+The statutory birth record for the third child, Ellen, registered at Howden, Yorkshire confirms her father as John Morton, Hatter and her mother as Mary Morton nee Gibson.

 Picture